deepakkum21/Python/PythonCore/readme.md

 5. It is **mutable**

 ### list[]: -
-1. To represent group of individual object.
+1. To represent group of individual object as a single entity.
 2. Insertion order is preserved.
 3. Duplicate object are allowed.
 4. Hetrogeneous objects are allowed.